-The Office of Undergraduate Admissions will send you an email to notify you when your admissions decision is ready.
-When you receive this email, you can view your admission decision online by logging in to the application portal with your PIN and password or if you applied using the application provided by The Coalition for Access, Affordability, and Success you can login to MyCoalition to view your admission decision.
-For security purposes, please note that we cannot reveal admission decisions over the phone.
+The Office of Undergraduate Admissions will send you an email to notify you when your admission decision is ready.
+When you receive this email, you can view your admission decision online by accessing your MyCoalition Checklist.
+For security purposes, we cannot reveal admission decisions over the phone.

 If you are offered admission to the University of Maryland (UMD), you will also receive a general welcome letter from our office in the mail a few days later.
 Unlike the virtual letter, this hard copy will not include your major or university identification number (UID).

 Q: What if I forgot my password?

-If you have forgotten your login information, use the “Forgot Your PIN or Password?” link on the login page of the application portal or the "Forgot Your Password?" link on the login page of MyCoalition.
-The Office of Undergraduate Admissions staff does not have access to recover or reset your password, and recovering or gaining access to an application without a PIN or password cannot be accomplished over the phone, through email or in person.
+If you have forgotten your login information, use the "Forgot Your Password?" link on the login page of MyCoalition.
+The Office of Undergraduate Admissions staff does not have access to recover or reset your password, and recovering or gaining access to an application without a password cannot be accomplished over the phone, through email or in person.

 Q: I applied for admission to the University of Maryland at Shady Grove.
-When and how will I received my decision?
+When and how will I receive my decision?